 Like most politicians, Paul LePage, the governor of Maine, has a Facebook page.
 Also like most politicians, Paul LePage has detractors.
 Unlike most though, LePage decided to deal with his criticism by deleting negative posts made to his Facebook page.
 The state’s ACLU chapter got involved on behalf of the citizens and argued that deleting posts from the Facebook page of a government official was censorship.

-Recently a judge denied LePage’s request to dismiss the case.
+Recently a judge denied LePage’s request to dismiss the case, potentially impacting future social media legislation.
 LePage had argued that his Facebook page was a personal page designed for supporters to use and not an official government account.
 It remains to be seen whether the laws in Maine will rule similarly to the federal laws that President Trump must abide by, but it is clear that government officials who aren’t careful about how they treat their social media accounts could be in for prolonged legal battles.

 Coming to Australia?